velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I hold out my arm and she takes me by the elbow.
 Under my thin jacket my limbs are bare except for a tattoo here and there.
 Rose's knife cut right through one of my favorites.

-Taya places a hand softly on my arm, her own tattoos lighting up.
+Taya places a hand softly on my arm, her own tattoos — or perhaps something else entirely — lighting up.
 Strands and motes of light come to life in the air around her fingers, coalescing around my wound.
 I shiver as I feel pinpricks around the gash, stare in wonder as it begins to knit together.
 It takes a few minutes, but when she's done, I can barely tell there was ever a cut at all.

 She releases me, the light fading away, and I gingerly brush the wound site with my hand.
 I can feel thin fibers under my fingers, like microscopic stitches holding the damaged skin together.

 "How did you *do* that?"
 I breathe.

 Taya holds up her hand, filaments of light winding through her fingers and stretching upwards, entwining and branching.
 I stare as an image of a tree forms midair, a tree made of glowing wires.
 "Your body is made up of cells," she explains.
 "Little motes of matter, smaller than the eye can see.
 They knit together, making up your skin and your organs and even your hair.
 Imagine if you could make your own cells and tell them what to do, what to build and create.
-If you could carry them around with you in an invisible cloud."
+If you could carry them about you as a protective aura."
 The wireframe tree unwinds, scattering into dust and winking out.
-"We call them *qireta.* They make up our bodies, our clothing, our ships.
+"We call them _qireta._ They make up our bodies, our clothing, our ships.
 They let us create with nothing but will, matter, and energy, to sculpt the world around us and even our own forms to suit our desires."

 "I've never seen anything like that," I breathe.
 "It's... it's like a miracle.
 Like you've tamed the spark of God within you.
 The power to... take away pain or heal with a touch... it's like something out of the old Zyahua legends.
 I feel like I'm dreaming."